Tomorrow – off to New York for my first round of PTSD-specific research medication.

 But here I am, FINALLY.
 After all this time, all the delays, all the highs, all the lows – it’s time.

-But I am ready.
+I am ready.
 I have let go of all expectations.
 What happens, happens.
 I am focused on just getting through the next three weeks.
-I accept the fact that this is going to be an incredible challenge.
+I accept the fact that this is going to be a challenge.

-I know and understand that I’m going to be deliberately triggered repeatedly.
-More pokes, more prods, more questions, more scans.
-I know I will very likely melt down.
-I know that this medication may not even work.
+I understand that I am going to be deliberately triggered repeatedly.
+More pokes, more prods, more questions, more imaging.
+I know that this medication – if I even get it – may not work.
+That’s not the point.
+It’s not about me.

 I also know that I’ll be surrounded by some of the most qualified and brilliant minds in PTSD research – and I trust their knowledge and ethics.
 I know that they will take excellent care of me.